Particle Based Inference for Continuous-Discrete State Space Models: Introduction

+We note that very recent research employing particle-based methods for CD-SSMs focuses on reducing the bias that necessarily occurs when using finite discretisations of continuous-time paths in numerical applications.
+E.g.~the arxiv preprint \cite{alva:25} uses one of the methods that also appears in our work (\cite{alva:25} cite the arxiv version \citep{stan:24} of our paper) as part of a larger intricate algorithm that utilises random truncation and coupling techniques to obtain unbiased estimates of the MLE of (elliptic) CD-SSMs within a stochastic-gradient-type approach.
+We stress that improvements in our algorithms can be directly incorporated in such methodologies.

-We mention that instead of particle-based methods, standard MCMC algorithms have been successfully applied for the class of CD-SSMs as defined herein, see e.g.~\cite{chib:04, goli:08} for some of the first developments.
-If the logarithm of the posterior of parameters and latent variable is differentiable, one can carry out inference for CD-SSMs with standard MCMC (not particle-based) via use of available probabilistic programming software, e.g.~\texttt{Stan} \citep{carp:17}.
-We stress that the signal SDEs (elliptic and hypo-elliptic) upon our methodology develops in this work are meant to serve as a blueprint for the treatment of more general continuous-time model classes, including ones with discontinuous paths, i.e.~SDEs with jumps or discrete-valued pure jump-processes, when standard MCMC methods are either inappropriate (e.g., derivative-driven algorithms, including HMC used in \texttt{Stan}) or require complex model-specific development of proposals over `blocks' of signal paths, see e.g.~\cite{joha:10} for the case of SDEs with jumps and the references therein.
+We mention that for the purposes of offline inference, standard (i.e., not particle-based) MCMC algorithms have been successfully applied for the class of CD-SSMs as defined herein, see e.g.~\cite{chib:04, goli:08} for some of the first developments.
+If the logarithm of the posterior of parameters and latent variables is differentiable, one can carry out inference for CD-SSMs with standard MCMC, e.g.~via use of available probabilistic programming software, such as \texttt{Stan} \citep{carp:17}.
+We make the following remarks on the importance of the particle-based direction for treating CD-SSMs.
+First, particle-based algorithms can provide fast results in online settings, for general SSMs.
+Then, advanced MCMC approaches (e.g., HMC, NUTS) can be ineffective for target posteriors with complex curvature structures -- and such settings easily arise, e.g.~for SSMs with small observation noise, when leapfrog schemes can require excessively small step-sizes thus leading to defective algoritms (see, e.g., the numerical results in \cite{grah:22}).
+Lastly, the signal SDEs (elliptic and hypo-elliptic) upon our methodology develops in this work serve as a blueprint for the treatment of more general continuous-time model classes, including ones with discontinuous paths, i.e.~SDEs with jumps or discrete-valued pure jump-processes, when standard MCMC methods are either inappropriate (e.g., derivative-driven algorithms) or require complex model-specific development of proposals over `blocks' of signal paths, see e.g.~\cite{joha:10} for the case of SDEs with jumps and the references therein.
 Indicatively, one of the authors has been involved in \cite{yone:22}, where indeed elliptic SDEs with jumps are considered, and a particle-based algorithm for online parameter inference is proposed.
 Though that work lacks the general scope of the present one, it does serve to illustrate the potential for the full machinery of particle-based methods to be made available for general continuous-time signals with discontinuities.